 9/11 Heroes: Surviving the Biggest Attack on U.S. Soil

-Seconds after the World Trade Center towers were attacked, New York City mounted the largest rescue effort in its history, dispatching more than 2,000 emergency workers to lower Manhattan.
-More than 400 of them perished.
-Those who survived don’t want that day to be forgotten.
+Seconds after the World Trade Center towers were attacked on Sept.
+11, 2001, by terrorists flying two hijacked planes, New York City mounted the largest rescue effort in its history.
+More than 2,000 emergency responders were dispatched to lower Manhattan.
+Those who survived donโ€™t want that day to be forgotten.

 How the Military Response to 9/11 Led to Two Decades of War in Afghanistan